MichaelVandi/pizza-hive/README.md

 - Customers cannot select more than 3 toppings
 - Cart dictionary clears automatically after order is placed
 - Simple UI

-_Overall this wasn't a very difficult project, all the concepts have been taught in the lessons_ _I just spent a little more time making sure that the all requirements were met and the functionalities_ _ _we're logically correct._

-P.S: Sorry I did not create the models in the default orders app.
-I only noticed that part after I had already created models in the shopping app I created and I did not want to make migrations again.
-Thanks!